 1. The fan won’t start even though the AC is on

 When the fan doesn’t start even though the AC is turned on, it can be a clear sign that there’s a fault with the motor.
 When the AC runs without the fan circulating air, it can eventually lead to the evaporator coils freezing over.
 Once this happens, your air conditioning unit is at risk of suffering more serious damage.
 Turn the AC off and call an HVAC technician.

 2. The fan continues to run, even when shutting off the AC

 The opposite problem can also occur, i.e. the fan continues to run even after switching off the air conditioner.
+This can be a sign of a bad blower motor resistor.
 In some cases, this is caused by a malfunctioning thermostat.
 Replacing the thermostat will have it up and running again.

 If the thermostat isn’t the issue, the most likely problem is a stuck relay switch.
 Relays are what open and close the electrical circuit in an air conditioner.
 When a relay becomes stuck, the circuit remains closed.
 As a result, electric power to the fan motor doesn’t stop and the fan continues to run.

 3. The fan is on but rotating very slowly

 Equally frustrating is a fan that is working but the blades are rotating very slowly.
 A slow-turning fan will generate weak airflow.
 If your AC offers different fan settings, check if it is set at low speed.
 If that isn’t the case, it could mean the motor bearings need to be oiled or that the capacitor is failing.

 When the fan runs intermittently, it could be one of two problems.
 The motor could be overheating which causes it to cut out.
 Alternatively, a loose wire or connection or a short in the motor windings could be the culprit.